Utilitarian Welfare and Representation Guarantees of Approval-Based Multiwinner Rules: Introduction

+In this paper, we consider the following two criteria in the approval-based model: \begin{inparaenum}[(1)] \item The utilitarian criterion counts the total number of approvals received by the selected candidates and thus measures their total support. \item The representation criterion counts the number of voters represented by at least one member of the chosen committee, i.e., the number of voters with at least one approved committee member. \end{inparaenum}

-In our approach we identify two multi-winner rules, the Chamberlin--Courant rule (CC) and Multi-winner Approval Voting (AV), as distinctive representatives of the principles of diversity and individual excellence, respectively.
-Next, we measure how close certain rules are to AV and CC---we measure this distance by using the concept of the worst-case approximation.
-Thus, by investigating how well certain rules approximate AV (resp.\ CC), we provide guarantees of how individually excellent (resp. diverse) these rules are.
-Such guarantees could be viewed as \emph{quantitative properties} that measure the level of diversity and individual excellence of the studied rules.
-This is quite different from the traditional axiomatic approach to investigating properties of voting rules, which is qualitative: a rule can either satisfy a property or not.
-Our approach provides much more fine-grained information and allows us to estimate the degree to which a certain property is satisfied.
+We investigate how well certain rules perform in terms of the two criteria.
+We provide their \emph{utilitarian} and \emph{representation guarantees} by measuring the ratio of the utilitarian and the representation values achieved by the elected committees divided by the values achieved by committees that are optimal for the respective criterion.
+Such guarantees can be viewed as \emph{quantitative properties} of voting rules.
+This approach is different from the traditional axiomatic approach, which is qualitative: a voting rule can either satisfy a property (axiom) or not.
+Our approach provides more fine-grained information and allows us to estimate the degree to which a certain property is satisfied.
 With these methods, we understand voting rules as a compromise between different (often contradictory) goals.

+According to our model, there are two rules that---by definition---behave optimally with respect to utilitarian and representation guarantees: Approval Voting (AV) and the Approval Chamberlin--Courant (CC) rule, respectively.
+This opens another perspective to look at our measures by an analogy to the concept of worst-case approximation often used in theoretical computer science: the utilitarian and representation guarantees of a rule $\calR$ describe how well $\calR$ approximates AV and CC, respectively.

+Building upon the notions of utilitarian and representation guarantee, we conduct two main types of analyses: